katacoda-scenarios/prometheus-scenarios/docker-metrics/step2.md

   evaluation_interval: 15s
 </pre>

-The second half defines the servers and ports that Prometheus should scrap data from.
+The second half defines the servers and ports that Prometheus should scrape data from.
 In this example, we have defined three targets running on different ports.

 <pre class="file" data-filename="prometheus.yml">
 scrape_configs: